 There's a certain level of finesse, there's a certain level of professional knowledge necessary.
 You have to look at an x-ray and help the doctor figure out treatment.
 You have to help a surgeon, as you're standing in the OR, figure out how to use your product while they're using it on a patient."

 An interview with Med Sales Institute graduate Ashley Hauss, now working with Venus Concept

 ...you're going to gain so much knowledge, so much experience.
 You're going to be blown away with what you don't know walking in.
 Do I have any regrets?
 I wish I would've done this 3 or 4 years ago."

-From day one I knew that Medical Sales College was exactly what I was looking for and I felt an immediate connection with the subject matter and the professors.
+From day one I knew that Medical Sales Institute was exactly what I was looking for and I felt an immediate connection with the subject matter and the professors.
 It was the perfect amount of challenging and intriguing which kept me motivated and stimulated throughout the program."